Misterio77/nix-starter-configs/README.md

     yet.
 - Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
+- Update your flake lock with `nix flake update`, so you get the latest packages and modules
 - `git add` and `git push` your changes!
 Or at least copy them somewhere if you're on a live medium.